 We are keen to buy individual items and collections suggested by our catalogues and stock, and we are equally interested in unusual and unfamiliar books and magazines.
 We are also experienced at working with archives and building libraries, and are available to work on projects large or small.

 Test Centre Books developed out of Test Centre Publications LLP, which was run by Will Shutes and Jess Chandler from 2011 to 2018, releasing spoken word records and cassettes, numerous books, and eight issues of a fiction and poetry magazine.
 Available stock can still be purchased from Jess Chandler's new publishing project, Prototype.
-Most of our publications are distributed by Antenne Books and, in the US, Small Press Distribution.

 We will continue to publish on an occasional basis, with a focus on large projects.
 Please note, however, that we are not accepting unsolicited submissions, and are unable to offer internships.